man-group/ArcticDB/docs/mkdocs/docs/index.md

 2000-01-02 09:00:00      2      1     20     47     47     16     14     48  ...
 ```

-** Note the starting date of this DataFrame is after the final row written previously! **
+** Note the starting date of this DataFrame is the same as the final row written previously! **

 Let's now _append_ that DataFrame to what was written previously, and then pull back the final 7 rows from storage: